AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 <sly data-sly-include="template.jsp"/>
 ```

-### Frequently Asked Questions{#frequently-asked-questions}
+## Frequently Asked Questions{#frequently-asked-questions}

 Before getting started with the HTML Template Language, let's start with answering upfront some questions related to the JSP vs HTL topic.

-**Does HTL have any limitations that JSP doesn't?** - HTL doesn't really have limitations compared to JSP in the sense that what can be done with JSP should also be achievable with HTL.
+### Does HTL have any limitations that JSP doesn't? {#limitations}

+HTL doesn't really have limitations compared to JSP in the sense that what can be done with JSP should also be achievable with HTL.
 However, HTL is by design stricter than JSP in several aspects, and what can be achieved all in a single JSP file, might need to be separated into a Java class or a JavaScript file to be achievable in HTL.
 But this is generally desired to ensure a good separation of concerns between the logic and the markup.

-**Does HTL support JSP Tag Libraries?** - No, but as shown in the [Loading Client Libraries](getting-started.md#loading-client-libraries) section, the [template & call](block-statements.md#template-call) statements offer a similar pattern.
+### Does HTL support JSP Tag Libraries? {#tag-libraries}

+No, but as shown in the [Loading Client Libraries](#loading-client-libraries) section, the [template & call](block-statements.md#template-call) statements offer a similar pattern.

-**Can the HTL features be extended on an AEM project?** - No, they cannot.
-HTL has powerful extension mechanisms for reuse of logic - the [Use-API](getting-started.md#use-api-for-accessing-logic) - and of markup (the [template & call](block-statements.md#template-call) statements), which can be used to modularize the code of projects.
+### Can the HTL features be extended on an AEM project? {#extended}

+No, they cannot.
+HTL has powerful extension mechanisms for reuse of logic - the [Use-API](#use-api-for-accessing-logic) - and of markup (the [template & call](block-statements.md#template-call) statements), which can be used to modularize the code of projects.

-**What are the main benefits of HTL over JSP?** - Security and project efficiency are the main benefits, which are detailed on the [Overview](overview.md).
+### What are the main benefits of HTL over JSP? {#benefits}

+Security and project efficiency are the main benefits, which are detailed on the [Overview](overview.md).

-**Will JSP eventually go away?** - At the current date, there are no plans along these lines.
+### Will JSP eventually go away? {#go-away}

+At the current date, there are no plans along these lines.

 ## Fundamental Concepts of HTL {#fundamental-concepts-of-htl}

 The HTML Template Language uses an expression language to insert pieces of content into the rendered markup, and HTML5 data attributes to define statements over blocks of markup (like conditions or iterations).
 As HTL gets compiled into Java Servlets, the expressions and the HTL data attributes are both evaluated entirely server-side, and nothing remains visible in the resulting HTML.

+>[!TIP]
+>
+>To run most examples provided on this page, a live execution environment called the [Read Eval Print Loop](https://github.com/Adobe-Marketing-Cloud/aem-htl-repl) can be used.

 ### Blocks and Expressions {#blocks-and-expressions}

-Here's a first example, which could be contained as is in a **`template.html`** file:
+Here's a first example, which could be contained as is in a `template.html` file:

 ```xml
 <h1 data-sly-test="${properties.jcr:title}">